Fred J. Murphy

-Frederick James Murphy (February 4, 1886 – December 19, 1956) was an American football, basketball, and baseball player and coach and college athletics administrator.
-Murphy served as the head football coach at Northwestern University (1914–1918), University of Denver (1920–1922), and University of Kentucky (1924–1926), compiling a career football coaching record of 40–37–4.
+Frederick James Murphy (February 4, 1886 – December 17, 1956) was an American college football, college basketball, and college baseball player and coach and college athletics administrator.
+Murphy served as the head football coach at Northwestern University (1914–1918), University of Denver (1920–1922), and University of Kentucky (1924–1926), compiling a career college football head coaching record of 40–37–4.
 He was also the head basketball coach at Manhattan College (1912–1913) and at Northwestern (1914–1917), and the head baseball coach at Northwestern (1914–1916) and Kentucky (1925–1926).
 In addition, Murphy served as Northwestern's athletic director from 1913 to 1918.

-Playing career and family
+Early life, family, and playing career

-Murphy played football, basketball, and baseball at Yale University.
-He was a halfback in football, a guard in basketball, and a center fielder in baseball.
-Murphy was a nephew of Mike Murphy and Yale Murphy.
+Murphy was born on February 4, 1886, in Southville, Massachusetts, to Dennis Henry and Georgia (Blades) Murphy.
+He was a nephew of Mike Murphy and Yale Murphy.
+A native of Westborough, Massachusetts, Murphy attended Phillips Academy in Andover, Massachusetts.
+He then went to Yale University, where he played football as halfback in football, basketball as a guard, and baseball as center fielder.

 Coaching career

 Northwestern

 Murphy was the 12th head coach at Northwestern University and he held that position for five seasons, from 1914 until 1918.
 His coaching record at Northwestern was 16–16–1.
 This ranks him 11th at Northwestern in total wins and tenth at Northwestern in winning percentage.